ElemeFE/element/README.md

 # Element
-> UI Elements for admin page.
+> Desktop UI elements for Vue.js 2.0.

 ## Docs

 Coming soon

 ## Demo
 Demo will come with the documentation.
-Here is a preview:
+Here is a preview of what a page based on Element looks like:

 <img src="./examples/assets/images/element-demo.jpeg" width = "100%" />

 ## Usages